-With its current range now mothballed, Jaguar is pinning its hopes on a bold new future – and interesting new branding
+With sales low and its range now mothballed, Jaguar is pinning its hopes on a bold new direction in design, branding and market position

 Jaguar has reached a major turning point in its long history as it looks to reinvigorate sales and improve its fortunes.
 All of its most recent lineup has now ceased production save for the F-Pace SUV, which will be available until mid-2025 in some markets; instead, the firm is focusing its efforts on a new lineup of three electric models, with the first set to arrive in 2026.